Cup coughs up swashbuckling hounds and rats for breakfast

 However, turning down a side-street quickly leads to typically African townships, where residents have to collect water from communal standpipes and sanitation is rudimentary.

-More developed neighbourhoods have an almost Caribbean feel, with simple bars pumping out local music.
+More developed neighborhoods have an almost Caribbean feel, with simple bars pumping out local music.

 ECLECTIC MIX